federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 Approximately 87.5% of individual contributions belong to nations whose prevailing faith (which may or may not be the official one) is Christian.
 These nations include, among the others, the United States and Western Europe, which alone make up for ~80% of total contributions.

 The second most common faith in the list is Irreligion, with ~8% (mainly because of Japan, Hong Kong, and China), while Islam places third, with only ~2%.
-Apart from Iran, the countries in which Islam is prevalent have historically contributed a scant number of movies to the list (e.g., North African ones, compare Figures 1 and 6).
+Apart from Iran, the countries in which Islam is prevalent have historically contributed a scant number of movies to the list (e.g., North African nations, compare Figures 1 and 6).

 ### **B. Timeline of contributions to the list**